Cabinet of the Maldives: Parliament rejection

 After Mohamed Muizzu appointed the members of the cabinet and sent them to the parliament, majority of the members were approved but three weren't.
 Ali Haidar Ahmed, Ahmed Usham, and Mohamed Shaheem were rejected by the parliament.
 The rejection later caused a brawl in parliament between the MPs.
 After the three ministers were rejected, Muizzu re-appointed them, which MPs called that Muizzu was undermining the power of the parliament.
 In the 20th parliament, the ministers were approved.

+Mass Resignation over election loss and ministry merging

+On 14 April 2026, as a result of the government's losses in the local election and including the constitutional referendum the following ten cabinet ministers resigned en masse: